SirJson/pkgb/README.md

 ## Features

-- Package info preview
+- Supports both fzf and skim
-- Exact search
+- Preview package info before installing
-- Local package information query
+- Query what packages are already installed and what is known about them (for example: Where do all the files end up)
-- Install / Uninstall directly from script
+- Install / Uninstall directly from your own script
-- Convenience functions for everyday apt related tasks
+- Convenience functions for everyday package mangager related tasks

-Depends on [fzf](https://github.com/junegunn/fzf), bash, awk and other coreutils.
+Depends on [fzf](https://github.com/junegunn/fzf) or [skim](https://github.com/lotabout/skim), bash, awk and coreutils.

 This script will request root if required or sudo if installed on your system.